ZhenbangYou/SysY-Front-End/README.md

 Similar to that of expressions: a program consisting of every kind of operations, except that the variable operands are replaced by constants now.
 Check the result of constant operations by using it as a parameter (or some other means).

 ### Step 7 Arrays
-#### Reason for the Planning
-Since only 2 steps are left, and the difficulties of initializations are all concerned with arrays, it is quite obvious why I choose this as **Step 8**.

 #### Framework
 Arrays involves two things:
   - definition.